kth-step/HOL4P4/hol/p4_from_json/README.md

 This method cannot distinguish between tables of the same name in non-nested control blocks, nor between instances of the same name in separate programmable blocks.
 To avoid name collisions across nestings, all table names with dots are disallowed by the import tool.

 Also, this method does not permit nested blocks from using a return statement to finish.
 Accordingly, the import tool halts with an error if inlining of programmable blocks with bodies containing return statements is attempted.

+The new programmable block-variables resulting from the above procedure will be added to a "taboo list" - if these are encountered among the programmable block-variables of the parent block or in any variable declaration before the inlined block, the import tool will halt with an error.

+### Select expressions

+Select expressions with no default case will get a new default case that maps to the state "set_no_match", which contains only a "verify(false, error.NoMatch)" statement.
+The import tool will halt with an error if "set_no_match" is encountered among the regular states of the P4 program.
+The "set_no_match" state will only appear in programs with default-less select expressions.

 ## How to debug test files